Subscribe

 1. Complete worksheet 3.
 Think about how you want to view your photos.
 Do you want to create a gallery wall or make photo albums?
 Make a shareable online gallery?
 Use the worksheet for inspiration.
 Implement a few of my favorite tips below:

 2. Curate a gallery wall.
 Refresh your home and bring it into the present with an intentional gallery wall.
+Pro Tip: Use clean white frames to mix and match a simple collection with ease.

 Nicole hangs framed photos in her gallery wall.

 3. Create photobooks.
 Great for gifts, and super special for kids, photobooks are a great way to turn your memories into a tangible heirloom.
 My current faves?
-Mix book and Artifact Uprising.
+Mixbook and Artifact Uprising.

 4. Style your shelves.
 Personalize and bring some life to your selfies.
 What shelves could use a little personal touch?